 What is it?

 The Alexander Technique features an educational student/teacher relationship.
-The goal is to improve skill and poise in everyday living and the result is often a predictably therapeutic and permanent solution to musculoskeletal pain and obstacles to learning and improving skilled activities.
+The goal is to improve skill and poise in everyday living and the result is often a permanent solution to musculoskeletal pain and obstacles to learning and improving skilled activities.

 Discomforts and obstacles to skilled performance are often "use-related", This pertains to "how" actions are initiated and carried out — often, unfortunately, with mis-directed muscular effort.
 As one stops unconscious, interfering habit patterns, a natural, easy approach will foster coordinative strength, improved kinesthetic sense, skill development, and productivity.
 The indirect result is reduction or elimination of musculoskeletal discomforts.
 Additionally, stress can be better controlled when we understand how our reaction to stress is that of "strain".

 F.M.
 Alexander (1869-1955) developed a blend of what looks like a combination of education, physical therapy, psychology, counseling, and scientific inquiry.
 He founded what may be considered the original mind/body approach in the Western world.